FeatheringDove/Ships/README.md

 ![tenor](https://github.com/user-attachments/assets/94e011e7-1552-4e51-afa6-16842fd422d5)

-౨ৎ DNI; Hermes x Ares, Hera x Poseidon, Polyvees, Radiobelle, Valdust, Staticdust, CalyOdy, Circody, Appledust, Radioapple (DNIUF), Huskerdust (IWC), Charval, Sharpwolf, Radiojoy, Charlastor, Stolitz (DNIUF), Vox x ANY of the angels (+ more!).
+౨ৎ DNI; Hermes x Ares, Hera x Poseidon, Polyvees, Radiobelle, Valdust, Staticdust, CalyOdy, Circody, Appledust, Charval, Sharpwolf, Radiojoy, Charlastor, Vox x ANY of the angels, Blitz x Verosika (+ more!), Staticdoll, Mothdoll, Vel x ANY man, Vaggi x Alastor (or just any man in general). + More will be added !

+౨ৎ IWC; Adamsapple, Odysideon, Telecirce, Applemedia, Fallenwings. + More will be added !

+౨ৎ DNIUF; Stolitz, Radioapple, Guitarspear (Also IWC). + More will be added !